-- In 2015 (most recent data year available), we had 6.6 million total visits; 164,707 admissions; and 208,807 surgical cases. - Employees: We have 49,166 employee caregivers, of which 3,432 are physicians and scientists and 14,107 are nurses.
-With 27 institutes providing care in 140 subspecialties, patients come to us from all 50 states and 180 countries around the world. - Locations: We are home to a 165-acre main campus (with 42 buildings), 9 regional hospitals and 18 full service family health centers throughout Northeast Ohio; and we have locations in Florida, Nevada, Toronto and Abu Dhabi.
+- Patient visits: In 2017, we had 7.6 million total visits; 229,132 admissions; and 207,354 surgical cases. - Employees: We have 52,082 employee caregivers, of which 3,676 are physicians and scientists and 11,889 are nurses.
+With 27 institutes providing care in 140 subspecialties, patients come to us from all 50 states and 135 countries around the world. - Locations: We are home to a 170-acre main campus (with 59 buildings), 10 regional hospitals and 19 full service family health centers throughout Northeast Ohio; and we have locations in Florida, Nevada, Toronto and Abu Dhabi.

-- Research and education: We have 1,888 residents and fellows in training and 74 accredited training programs; our total grant and contract revenue is \$165.8 million and our total federal revenue is \$104 million. - Cleveland Clinic serves the community by providing uncompensated health care to those in need, engaging in a broad range of medical, research, education and training programs, and supporting community health initiatives.
-In 2014, our community benefit contribution totaled \$682 million.
+- Research and education: We have 1,965 residents and fellows in training and 107 accredited training programs; our total grant and contract revenue is \$188 million and our total federal revenue is \$118 million. - Cleveland Clinic serves the community by providing uncompensated health care to those in need, engaging in a broad range of medical, research, education and training programs, and supporting community health initiatives.
+In 2017, our community benefit contribution totaled \$809 million. - On average, our Critical Care Transport team makes more than 6,000 transports a year and has transported people from around the nation and from 27 countries. - Cleveland Clinic has been a leader in developing an electronic medical record (EMR).
+MyChart is a secure, online health management tool that connects Cleveland Clinic patients to portions of their personalized health information.